FangjianLi/FangjianLi.github.io/_projects/3_project.md

 *  It has been proved that this controller is asymptotically stable, string stable (without cyber attacks). (our paper under review [3])

->It is also rigorously calculated the maximum V2V cyber attack value, i.e.,  $$\|\zeta_i(t)\|_\infty$$, that a general resilient controller can resist in order to fulfill the safety. (our paper under review [3]) In other words, the limitations calculated here justify the necessity of introducing human operators in dealing with uncertainties and emergencies.
+>It is also rigorously calculated the maximum V2V cyber attack value, i.e.,  $$\|\zeta_i(t)\|_\infty$$, that a general resilient controller can resist in order to fulfill the safety (our paper under review [3]).
+In other words, the limitations calculated here justify the necessity of introducing human operators in dealing with uncertainties and emergencies.

 $$
 \begin{equation}
     \|\zeta_i(t)\|_\infty\!<\!\frac{h^*_iv_i(0)\!-\!\|g_{r,i}(t)\|_1\|v_{i-1}(t)\!-\!v_{i-1}(0)\|_\infty-\epsilon}{\|g_{e,i}(t)\|_1},
+    \nonumber
 \end{equation}
 $$